dbt-labs/docs.getdbt.com/website/blog/2022-11-22-move-spreadsheets-to-your-dwh.md

 Like the Google Sheets connector, the data types of the columns are determined automatically.
 Dates, in particular, are finicky though—if you can control your input data, try to get it into [ISO 8601 format](https://xkcd.com/1179/) to minimize the amount of cleanup you have to do on the other side.

-We use two macros in the dbt_utils package ([get_relations_by_pattern](https://github.com/dbt-labs/dbt-utils#get_relations_by_pattern-source) and [union_relations](https://github.com/dbt-labs/dbt-utils#union_relations-source)) to combine weekly exports from other tools into a single [model](https://docs.getdbt.com/docs/building-a-dbt-project/building-models) for easy cleanup in a staging model.
+I used two macros in the dbt_utils package ([get_relations_by_pattern](https://github.com/dbt-labs/dbt-utils#get_relations_by_pattern-source) and [union_relations](https://github.com/dbt-labs/dbt-utils#union_relations-source)) to combine weekly exports from other tools into a single [model](https://docs.getdbt.com/docs/building-a-dbt-project/building-models) for easy cleanup in a staging model.
 Make sure you grant your transformer account permission to access all tables in the schema (including future ones) to avoid having to manually intervene after every new file is uploaded.

 #### Good fit for: